kLabUM/pystorms/README.md

 For reference on this `pystorms` we refer the reader to our manuscript describing the motivation behind the `pystorms` effort and details on the specifics behind this corresponding repo.
 In general, this repo provides three components:

-1. A library of `scenarios` that are built to allow for systematic quantitative evaluation of stormwater control algorithms,
+1. A library of `scenarios` that is built to allow for systematic quantitative evaluation of stormwater control algorithms,
 2. A stormwater hydraulic simulator named `pyswmm_lite` and forked heavily from OWA's [SWMM](https://github.com/kLabUM/Stormwater-Management-Model.git) and [pyswmm](https://github.com/kLabUM/pyswmm_lite.git), and
 3. An `environment` script that links the `pyswmm_lite` simulator to the `scenarios`, and can be edited/updated by users who might want to interface the `scenarios` with other stormwater simulator software (the `environment` script is included in `pyswmm-lite`).

 ## Installation

-To use the scenarios we have developed with our default stormwater simulator, two installations must occur: (i) an installation of `pyswmm_lite` and (ii) the corresponding `pystorms` library.
+To use the scenarios we have developed with our default stormwater simulator, two installations must occur: (i) `pyswmm_lite` and (ii) the corresponding `pystorms` library.
 Additionally, both of these also require `python3` and `numpy`.

-Before installation, we encourage users to consider setting up their Python environments using the `virtualenv`/`venv` packages for beetter control and organization of various Python packages and libraries.
+Before installation, we encourage users to consider setting up their Python environments using the `virtualenv`/`venv` packages for better control and organization of various Python packages and libraries.
 Details on these packages can be viewed [here](virtualenv.pypa.io) and [here](https://docs.python.org/3/library/venv.html), with an additional tool called `virtualenvwrapper` available [here](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html).

-The *Easy Installation* instructions below attempts to install both `pyswmm_lite`, the `pystorms` library, and the corresponding dependencies (if not yet installed) altogether, but if you run into any errors or would like demarcated installation instructions, follow the additional instructions presented in the *Alternative Installation* section.
+The *Easy Installation* instructions below attempts to install `pyswmm_lite`, the `pystorms` library, and the corresponding dependencies (if not yet installed) together, but if you run into any errors or would like demarcated installation instructions, follow the additional instructions presented in the *Alternative Installation* section.

 ### Easy Installation